 To email the author please click the CONTACT page header above.

-2) Write every day.
-Even if it's 15 minutes in the morning before work, or during your child's naptime, or on the bus or train.
+2) BIC.
+Do you know what that is?
+Not a pen.
+It's Butt In Chair.
+Every successful novelist knows that acronym.
+Your aim is to write every single day.
+Learn to grab "pockets" of time: 30 minutes in the morning before work, or during your child's naptime, or on the bus or train.
 If you always write on a computer, learn to write longhand, even if just notes or ideas.
 Count that as writing time.
 It is!
-And it can greatly expand your total writing output if you take advantage of these small pockets of time.
+Taking advantage of every little bit of time the day serves up to you will pay off.
 Keep your mind and hands involved in your story on a daily basis.

 3) Get "collegial" support and criticism, i.e. from other serious writers.
 Several years ago I finally articulated in my own mind why having friends or family review your writing just doesn't work: If you get criticism from people with whom your primary relationship is personal, you WILL take what they say personally, whether positive or negative.
 It is not helpful to you as a writer.
 And it is usually not helpful to your relationships.
 Also, please note: Agents and editors will turn tail and run if you so much as mention, “My (husband, kids, friends, coworkers) think my novel is wonderful!”